September 4, 2020

 December 23, 2019

 When using React component using ES6 classes, you must have encountered this phenomenon where you have to explicitly bind the class function and then pass it to the even such as

 onClick.
 For instance, take the following example.

 September 3, 2018

 Progressive Web Apps are great when you need to achieve things like offline capabilities, push notifications, background-sync and to give your website an overall app-like experience.
 While, the PWAs are great at implementing all of the above things and are the obvious choice, there are certain things which can be broken when you use ServiceWorker(which are the building blocks of any PWA) to make your webaite a PWA.

 March 21, 2017

 We all know how good is Chrome Dev Tools when it comes to the web debugging capabilities.
 There are number of features in the Dev Tools which are very useful but we are unaware of.

 November 15, 2016

-Today, We are going to build a progressive Notepad app which can very well be used in offline mode, be responsive on all available devices and which saves the content locally on device.
+Today, We are going to build a progressive Notepad app which can very well be used in offline mode, be responsive on all available devices, and saves the content locally on the device itself.
 So, the core functionality of this Notepad here is to make it work offline.
 To fulfill this requirement, we’ll use ServiceWorkers which I’m going to cover next.